vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## Why do I get `errorCode 37 "Merchant not available or deactivated or blocked"`

-This happens if the test merchant is not being used for some time.
+This can happen if the test merchant is not being used for a long time.
 Please [contact us](https://github.com/vippsas/vipps-developers/blob/master/contact.md), and we will reactivate the merchant.
+We no longer automatically deactivate test merchants.

 ## How do I perform "testing in production"?